Skip to article content

 The DOL requires contractors to maintain payroll records for three years after project completion.
 But best-in-class contractors go further.
 They maintain organized, accessible records that include not just the WH-347 forms but also the underlying payroll data, wage determinations used, fringe benefit documentation, and any correspondence with contracting agencies.

 Digital record-keeping makes this significantly easier.
-Platforms like CertifiedPayrollPro automatically maintain an audit trail of every payroll entry, edit, and submission, which is exactly the kind of documentation that satisfies DOL investigators.
+Platforms like CertifiedPayrollPro automatically maintain an audit trail of every payroll entry, edit, and submission — exactly the kind of documentation that satisfies DOL investigators.

 2. Use Software Designed for Certified Payroll

 Dedicated certified payroll software provides compliance validation, automatic wage determination lookups, proper fringe benefit calculations, and submission-ready form generation.
-These features prevent the most common errors before they happen.
 The investment is minimal compared to the cost of a single violation.

 3. Train Your Staff on Davis-Bacon Requirements

 The person preparing your certified payroll needs to understand more than just how to fill out a form.
-They need to understand why each field matters, what the wage determination requires, how fringe benefits are calculated, and what constitutes a violation.
+They need to understand why each field matters, what the Davis-Bacon Act requires, how fringe benefits are calculated, and what constitutes a violation.

-- How to read and apply a wage determination
+• Wage determinations: How to read and apply them

 4. Verify Wage Determinations Before Every Payroll

-Wage determinations can be updated, and using an outdated determination is a violation even if it was current when the project started (depending on the contract terms and modification dates).
+Wage determinations can be updated, and using an outdated determination is a violation even if it was current when the project started.
 Best practice is to check the applicable wage determination against SAM.gov before each payroll cycle.

-This is one of those tasks that is tedious when done manually but trivial with proper software.
+This task is tedious when done manually but trivial with proper software.
 CertifiedPayrollPro's SAM.gov integration automates this check entirely, alerting you when rates have changed and ensuring you are always paying current prevailing wages.

 Worst Practices